-- a.
-Cash is deposited in credit institutions in checking accounts differing from those of the Brokerage House. - b.
 Securities in custody and under administration are deposited in S.D.
 Indeval, Deposit Institution Securites, S.A. de C.V.

-- Collateral received by the entity:
+Collateral received by the Institution:

-This balance represents the total amount of collateral received in repurchase transactions and securities loans, with the Financial Group acting as the repurchasing party and borrower.
+This balance represents the total amount of collateral received in repurchase transactions and securities loans, with the Institution acting as the repurchasing party and borrower.

-- Collateral received and sold or given in guarantee by the entity:
+- Collateral received and sold or given in guarantee by the Institution:

-This balance represents the total collateral received and sold or given in guarantee when the Financial Group acts as a repurchasing party and borrower.
+This balance represents the total collateral received and sold or given in guarantee when the Institution acts as a repurchasing party and borrower.